"Vaporettos or water buses are elongated boats that used to be run on steam in the past"

 As you are boarding the boat check with the on-board attendant in which direction the boat is headed, too.
 Usually, they will be shouting out the final destination of the vaporetto anyway.

-You can buy Venice water bus tickets or passes at ACTV water bus ticket booths.
-You will find them at any major vaporetto stops that you as a Mediterranean cruise ship guest are most likely to use (San Marco, San Zaccaria, Piazzale Roma etc...).
+You will find them at any major Vaporetto stops that you as a Mediterranean cruise ship guest are most likely to use (San Marco, San Zaccaria, Piazzale Roma, etc...).

 If you happen to find yourself at a water bus stop whose ticket booth is closed (it often happens on the isle of Murano), you can check in the closest tobacco shop (tabacchi) or ask to purchase one as soon as you get onboard the boat.

 If you purchased your ticket or pass at the ticket booth, don't forget to validate it on the electronic card reader before your first ride.
-You don't need to punch your card.
-Simply slide it against the screen until it shows a green light.

-Regular single water bus ticket is €7.50 per person.
+A regular single water bus ticket is €9.50 per person.
 It is valid for 75 minutes (it includes one piece of hand luggage) In that time you may change lines but not take a reverse direction.

 The other water bus tickets that might be of interest to you as a cruise guest in Venice are:

 You can pre-purchase these ACTV Tourist Travel Cards online, too.
 You will get a code and print the actual tickets out at the ACTV ticket machines in Venice without waiting in lines.
-Read how to go about it on the useful Veneto Inside website.

-ACTV Venice water bus routes are organized into an easy to use system with three main types of lines:
+ACTV Venice water bus routes are organized into an easy-to-use system with three main types of lines:

-It's sluggishness might be annoying for all the commuters on their way to work - the longer it takes, the less time they have for their first morning espresso.
+Its sluggishness might be annoying for all the commuters on their way to work - the longer it takes, the less time they have for their first-morning espresso.
 But for you, it will be just perfect as it gives you just enough time to take photos of all the beautiful palaces you will be gliding past.

-If you are a cruise guest visiting Venice for a day or two and using water buses during daytime, you won't really need water bus timetables.
-They normally leave every 15-20 minutes.
+If you are a cruise guest visiting Venice for a day or two and using water buses during the daytime, you won't really need water bus timetables.

 But if this port is where you embark or disembark your cruise ship and you are arriving/departing from early in the morning or late at night, you can find the Venice water bus timetables here.
-Just make sure you know the exact name of the water bus stops you will be departing from and going to.

 Hello!
 My name is Martina and I have been living, working and cruising in the Med for the past 20 years.
 Now I want to make you Med confident!
 Read more about me...